 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and in compliance with the Qatar Commercial Companies Law No. 11 of 2015.

-This is the first set of the Group's annual financial statements in which IFRS 15 "Revenue from Contracts with Customers" and IFRS 9 "Financial Instruments" have been applied.
+This is the first set of the Group's annual financial statements in which IFRS 16 "Leases" has been applied.
 Changes to significant accounting policies are described in Note 2 (e).

 b) Basis of measurement